donomii/wikipedia2geojson/docs/README.md

 Wikipedia2geojson reads wikipedia files and prints out geo locations.

 It can read compressed files, and compressed streams.
+Works on Linux, MacOS, and MS Windows.

 # Example